 Kustermann, T., Rockstroh, B., Kienle, J., Miller, G.A., & Popov, T. (2016).
 Deficient attention modulation of lateralized alpha power in schizophrenia.
 Psychophysiology, 53, 776-785.

 Miller, G.A., & Rockstroh, B. (2016).
 Progress and prospects for endophenotypes for schizophrenia in the time of genomics, epigenetics, oscillatory dynamics, and RDoC.
 In T. Nickl-Jockschat & T. Abel (Eds.), The neurobiology of schizophrenia (pages 17-38).
 Elsevier.

 Miller, G.A., Rockstroh, B., Hamilton, H.K., & Yee, C.M.
 (2016).
 Psychophysiology as a core strategy in RDoC.
 Psychophysiology, 53, 410-414.

 Infantolino, Z.P., Lake, J.I., & Miller, G.A.
 (In press).
-Psychophysiological assessment of psychopathology: fMRI.
+Understanding functional magnetic resonance imaging (fMRI).
 In J.N.
 Butcher, J. Hooley, & P.C.
-Kendall (Eds.), APA handbook of psychopathology, Volume 1: Adult psychopathology: Understanding, assessing and treating adult mental disorders.
+Kendall (Eds.), APA handbook of psychopathology, Volume 1: Adult psychopathology: Understanding, assessing and treating adult mental disorders (pp. 221-243).
 Washington, D.C.: American Psychological Association.

 Sun, M., Vinograd, M., Miller, G., Craske, M. G. (In press).
 Research Domain Criteria (RDoC) and emotion regulation.
 In T. Ollendick & C. Essau (Eds.), Emotion regulation and psychopathology in children and adolescents.
 New York, NY: Oxford University Press.